Mr Dilly’s History Live – Free Curriculum-Based History Streams for Schools

 What age range?

-Ages 7–13 (UK Years 3–9), linked to KS2 and early KS3.
+Ages 7–13 (UK Years 3–9), linked to KS2 and early KS3 (Some episodes are best for slightly older pupils — check the age guidance on each event.).